-There is no proper diet which will heal hypothyroidism but few super foods could help the thyroid gland to increase hormone secretion.
-The thyroid diet includes food that causes immune reactions and inflammation, which focuses on foods that support in the healing of gastrointestinal tract to reduce inflammation and balance hormones.
-Here are few foods to include during hypothyroidism-
+There is no proper diet, which will heal hypothyroidism but few superfoods could help the thyroid gland to increase hormone secretion.
+The thyroid diet focuses on foods that support the healing of the gastrointestinal tract to reduce inflammation and balance hormones.
+Here are a few foods to include during hypothyroidism-

 - Wild fish like salmon, mackerel, and sardines

 - Coconut oil